World War II Teaching Resources

 Students get an intimate view of the Japanese attack on Pearl Harbor by reading a witness interview, browsing a timeline, and more.

-The guide for this nonfiction series features classroom activities and specific text-based examples for teaching to the Common Core State Standards.
+Teach the I Survived series with these classroom activities and text-based examples that meet Common Core State Standards.

 Find literature circle questions, a book summary, and author information for Harry Mazer's A Boy No More, which follows fifteen-year-old Adam Pelko as his family moves from Hawaii to California after the attack on Pearl Harbor.